Last updated February 21st, 2025

 So, what can you do to minimize – or better yet, eliminate – food waste from your kitchen?

-We think the best way to prevent food waste is to not overcommit, starting from the moment you step into the grocery store.
+The best way to prevent food waste is to not overcommit, starting from the moment you step into the grocery store.
 Remember the saying, your eyes are bigger than your stomach?
 Don’t fall culprit to that idea when shopping for food!
 The most important thing to keep in mind at the grocery store, particularly when it comes to perishables, is not buying items you won’t be able to use before they go bad.

 So what if you can’t eat all the groceries you bought?
+Or you forgot about something in the back of the fridge, and now it’s on its last legs?

 Avocados